PeterEB/coap-node/README.md

 *************************************************
 <a name="API_checkout"></a>
 ### checkout([duration, ][callback])
-Send a checkout request to inform the Server that cnode is going to sleep.
-When succeeds, cnode will fire a 'logout' event.
+Send a checkout request to inform the Server that this cnode is going to sleep.
+When succeeds, cnode will fire a `logout` event.

+* After received a successful acknowledgement, device can use power saving mode, or even power off.
+* If cnode checks out with a given duration, for example 300 seconds, the Server knows this cnode is going to sleep and expects that this cnode will wake up and check in at 300 seconds later.
+If cnode does not check in, the Server will take it as an offline Client.
+* If cnode checks out without the duration, the Server knows this cnode is going to sleep but has no idea about when it will wake up and check in again.
+The Server will always take it as a sleeping Client, until cnode check in.
+* Note: After successfully checkout, cnode will not only stop reporting but also clear all the report settings.
+The Server should re-issue the observeReq(), when the Client goes online again, if needed.

 **Arguments:**

-1. `duration` (_Number_): How many seconds from now that cnode will check in again.
+1. `duration` (_Number_): How many seconds from now that this cnode will check in again.

 2. `callback` (_Function_): `function (err, rsp) { }`, where `rsp` is the response object with a status code to tell whether this request is successful.